 One can use the same set of data to learn the embedding function $\hf_e$ and obtain the transformed embedding $\hat{U}= \hf_e(Y_{\cC})$.
 For example, perform the principal component analysis and use the first few principal components as the estimation embedding $\hat{U}$.
 In a more general scenario, we can also borrow extra datasets to estimate the embedding function.
 For genomic studies, many single-cell atlases of healthy cells can be used to estimate it, which helps to improve the estimation of latent embedding and is commonly used in practice for transfer learning \citep{seurat}.

 \begin{remark}[surrogate control genes] For genomic studies, housekeeping genes can serve as surrogate control outcomes.
-Furthermore, even though most of the genes are measured, typically only the top thousands of highly variable genes are used for the subsequent differential expression testing.
-It is believed that the remaining genes with low expression behave similarly under different experimental conditions.
+Furthermore, although most genes are measured, typically only the top thousands of highly variable genes are used for subsequent differential expression testing.
+It is believed that the remaining genes with low expression exhibit similar behavior under different experimental conditions.
 As we demonstrate later in \Cref{sec:real-data}, we can ideally utilize these extra genes as surrogate control outcomes to improve statistical inference.
-Of course, there are chances that some of the genes with low expression are indeed affected by the conditions; our framework would still provide reasonable interpretability as well as robustness against such misspecification of the surrogate controls. \end{remark}
+Of course, there is a chance that some of the genes with low expression are indeed affected by the conditions; our framework would still provide reasonable interpretability as well as robustness against such misspecification of the surrogate controls. \end{remark}